lupalberto/neutral-atom-vm/docs/ux.md

 ## 4. Key UX Goals Moving Forward

 1. **Device abstraction**
-   - Named devices (`local-cpu`, `local-arc`, etc.) with profiles for geometry, capabilities, and noise.
+   - Named devices (`state-vector`, `stabilizer`, etc.) with profiles for geometry, capabilities, and noise.
    - Device IDs exposed through the SDK/CLI so users know what they are hitting.

 2. **Compiler visibility**